bbsimonbb/octopus-turbo/README.md

 ## What am I looking at here?

-Directed acyclic graphs are muched discussed in comp-sci, but octopus appears to be the first reusable, turnkey, ready-to-wear, off-the-shelf implementation of a DAG for application development, in any language, that I'm aware of.
+Directed acyclic graphs are muched discussed in comp-sci (and implemented internally all over the place), but octopus appears to be the first reusable, turnkey, ready-to-wear, off-the-shelf implementation of a DAG for application development, in any language, that I'm aware of. [^1]

 This is remarkable because DAGs hit a sweet spot in the middle of the three common programming paradigms (OO, event-driven, functional).
 Let's have a DAG as the top-level structure of our applications.
 Data-fetching and onChange handlers live in DAG nodes, next to the data they act on.
-The UI flows out from the DAG with fine-grained reactivity.
-Our app state is effortlessly consistent, because any outside change (user action, api result) unleashes a graph traversal.
-Our UI components become much simpler, because they just need to dumbly reflect values in the graph.
+Your app logic and data are cleanly separated from UI.
+The emergent structure of your app can be visualized and reasoned about.
+Needless recalculation is eliminated and UI components become much simpler, just dumbly reflecting bound values in the graph.

+## Sample Apps

 In the apps folder, there are two versions of the same sample UI, one with React, one with Vue.
 Click around.
 Simple on the surface, there are a lot of rules to implement...